moxi-git/Lock-mic-vol/README.md

 4. Go to the directory "C:\Windows" and paste the files : " hide_cmd_window2.vbs, lock_mic_vol.bat, nircmdc.exe "

 5. Then you can run the file "start_lock_mic_vol.bat".
-(If you want to make this run automatically at startup then paste this file in the directory "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp", this will automatically run the script on startup)